House Flipping: How To Profit On A Fixer-Upper

 Not all lenders will offer mortgages for house flips.
 If a mortgage won’t work, you may have to look to less traditional forms of lending, such as a hard money loan.

 Hard money loans are short-term loans from private lenders.
 They can come with interest rates as high as 15%.
 While you should be careful and consider all aspects anytime you consider borrowing money, these loans can be useful for house flippers who need the funds to purchase property.
-Just be sure you’re working with a reputable lender!
+Just make sure you’re working with a reputable lender!

 If you own your own home, you could also consider getting a home equity loan or a home equity line of credit (HELOC).
 These loans allow you to utilize one of your most valuable assets – your home – but because of this they can also be quite risky, as your home is used as collateral on the loan.
-Rocket Mortgage® does not offer home equity loans or home equity lines of credit.

 If you plan on financing your flip with a loan, be sure to consider all the costs and fees you’ll incur, and how that will cut into your profits from the flip.